MkDay/Post-Collection/How-To-Find-Out-An-Element-Has-At-Least-One-Child-In-JavaScript.md

 ```
 ### Check for child elements : *NodeList* and *HTMLCollection*

 Let's assume, the user choose to enter his *Name* and instantly change his mind and choose to enter his *Age* as the input.
-In this case if we didn't remove existing `input` then, both the `input` *Name* and *Age* might be appearing on the page.
+In this case if we didn't remove existing `input`, then both the `input` *Name* and *Age* might be appearing on the page.

 To remove existing child elements we can check for them,